xopxe/ros2_sync_time_service_ws/README.md

 1. The client sends a syncronization request.
     This is a message of type `std_msgs.msg.String` containing a token value.
 The default topic is `sync_time_request`.

 1. The server responds with a message of type `sensor_msgs.msg.TimeReference`.
     The `time_ref` value contains the servers time stamp at arrival time of the request.
 The `source` field contains the token of the orignal request.
 The default topic is `sync_time_response`.

 With that response, the client has the four timestamps needed to compute the RTT and time offset as defined by NTP.

+## Client code

+Example client code for a microcontroller can be found in [picorosso-espidf](https://github.com/xopxe/picorosso-espidf/blob/main/src/sync_time.cpp).

 ## Deployment